sakshijain009/Just-Problems/graph/README.md

 ### Hamiltonian Path
 Hamiltonian Path in a graph G is a path that visits every vertex of G exactly once and Hamiltonian Path doesn’t have to return to the starting vertex.
 It’s an open path.

+## Breadth First Search (BFS)
+Breadth-first search is a graph traversal algorithm that starts traversing the graph from the root node and explores all the neighboring nodes.
+Then, it selects the nearest node and explores all the unexplored nodes.
+BFS puts every vertex of the graph into two categories - visited and non-visited.
+It selects a single node in a graph and, after that, visits all the nodes adjacent to the selected node.